cta-japan-oda/OnsiteDataAnalysis2023/README.md

 Public repository for the short course of the LST-1 data analysis in the Onsite Data Analysis session of the 2023 extended CTA-Japan ASWG meeting.

 ## Scope
-- chiefly explains how to use lstchain, covering the current standard analysis from DL1 to Flux Estimation
+- chiefly explains how to use the lstchain official scripts, covering the current standard analysis from DL1 to Flux Estimation
 - includes practical use of the batch job system and shell scripts in the La Palma IT facility

 ## Implementation